Korea: the ajaeng.

 This excerpt from Pingdingshan in Henan features the yaqin:

 For the sequel on Alpine bowed zithers, click here.
+See also Zithers of Iran and Turkey.

 See e.g. Geneviève Dournon’s chapter in Ethnomusicology: an introduction (The New Grove handbooks in music), pp. 276–7.